The Unbelievable Story Of Dick Proenneke, The Man Who Lived Alone In The Alaskan Wilderness For 30 Years

 “Did you ever pick blueberries after a summer rain?
 Pull on dry woolen socks after you’ve peeled off the wet ones?
 Come in out of the subzero and shiver yourself warm in front of a wood fire?
 The world is full of such things.”

-Now that you’ve read about the life of Richard Proenneke, find out about the pursuits and sad end of “Grizzly Man” Timothy Treadwell.
+Now that you’ve read about the life of Richard Proenneke, learn the story of “Grizzly Man” Timothy Treadwell.
 Then, learn about Chris McCandless, who hiked into the Alaskan wilderness in 1992, never to be seen alive again.

 Tim Brinkhof